ecogbonna/kubernetes-vmware-vagrant/README.md

 	• Certain ports are open on your machines.
 See here for more details.
 	• Swap disabled.
 You MUST disable swap in order for the kubelet to work properly.

-Steps:
-1. Installing kubeadm: Configuring the master with kubeadm
-	- CONFIGURE LINUX COMPONENTS (MAC Address, Network adapters, Ports, SWAP)
-	- Installing a container runtime
-		- Install and configure prerequisites
-			- Forwarding IPv4 and letting iptables see bridged traffic (sysctl)
-		- Container runtime: installing containerd from apt-get or dnf
-		- cgroup drivers
-			- systemd cgroup driver (recommended)
-				- Configuring the systemd cgroup driver: containerd
-	- Installing kubeadm, kubelet and kubectl
-2. Cloning the Master node to create worker nodes: remember to change MAC Address IP, and hostname
-3. Initializing your control-plane node.
-	- plan for high availability by specifying the --control-plane-endpoint to set the shared endpoint for all control-plane nodes.
-(Recommended)
-	- Choose a Pod network add-on, and verify whether it requires any arguments to be passed to kubeadm init: flannel requires --pod-network-cidr (Recommended)
-4. Save the node join command with the token.
-5. Join the worker node to the master node (control plane) using kubeadm join command.
-6. Install and Validate Cilium CNI for flat-inter-pod networking.
-7. Validate all cluster components and nodes.
-8. Install Kubernetes Metrics Server
-9. Using the cluster from your local machine
-	- (Optional) Controlling your cluster from machines other than the control-plane node
-10. (Optional) Proxying API Server to localhost
-11. Cleanup

 </br>
 </br>